 I thought they looked really cool… and then I thought, “Wait, my little guy can cut…” so I pretty much scrapped my pieces and had him start cutting his own.
 So much cuter and more fun!
+This post contains affiliates.

-- Have your child draw lines on the back of the card to make puzzle pieces (I skipped this step, see why below)
+Have your child draw lines on the back of the card to make puzzle pieces (I skipped this step, see why below)

 I should have had my son draw some lines first, then try to cut along the lines… but he got caught up in the excitement of cutting, so I just let him enjoy himself.